Monterey Bay, California

 3. Funding flows per draw schedule, and … project is completed, any guarantee(s) expire, or deposit returned, with project commissioned to begin operational cashflows.

-If you need assistance with the guarantee, consider involving a “sponsor” or if able to meet In3’s criteria, consider hiring In3 to assist with this.
 Some projects — typically those structured as a Public-Private Partnership, can obtain a Sovereign Guarantee from the Ministry of Finance in countries that can issue them.
 Guide to help decide which type of financial guarantee delivers the most advantages for your situation here.
+Or explore how much leverage can be used for the various types of CAP Security? (advanced topic with examples given).

 Article that explains what problems we solve: Four notorious problems of mid-market project finance that CAP solves.